PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 _See ["2.4&nbsp;hidepid"](https://madaidans-insecurities.github.io/guides/linux-hardening.html#hidepid) and ["2.7&nbsp;Restricting access to sysfs"](https://madaidans-insecurities.github.io/guides/linux-hardening.html#restricting-sysfs) in Madaidan's guide._

 Disabling access to `/sys` without a proper whitelist will lead to various applications breaking.
 Developing such a whitelist will unfortunately be extremely tedious for most users.
-Kicksecure, and by extension Whonix, has the experimental [proc-hidepid](https://github.com/Kicksecure/security-misc/blob/master/usr/lib/systemd/system/proc-hidepid.service) and [hide-hardware-info](https://github.com/Kicksecure/security-misc/blob/master/usr/lib/systemd/system/hide-hardware-info.service) services which do just this.
-From my testing, these work perfectly fine on minimal Kicksecure installations and both Qubes-Whonix-Workstation and Qubes-Whonix-Gateway.

 #### linux-hardened